Patterson Belknap Webb & Tyler LLP - The Inside View

 The first stage: recruitment on and off campus

-Patterson Belknap focuses their OCI efforts on the East Coast, but also “strongly encourage and regularly receive” write-in applications from candidates throughout the US.
-H. Gregory Baker, partner in the firm’s litigation department explained: “As a firm with a single office, we’re interested in students who want to be in New York.
-We also typically limit our on-campus recruiting to students who are specifically interested in litigation.”
+Patterson Belknap focuses their OCI and first year recruiting efforts on the East Coast, but also “strongly encourage and regularly receive” applications from candidates throughout the US.
+H. Gregory Baker, partner in the firm’s litigation department explained: “As a firm with a single office, we’re interested in students who want to be in New York..”

-The OCIs themselves are usually conducted by two litigation partners, whilst either the Chief People, Diversity and Professional Development Officer or Senior Talent Manager are also on-hand to answer candidates’ questions.
-Given the interviews last around 20 minutes only, “We try to get a sense of the candidate as an individual and legal thinker to see if they’re a fit,” which means “intellectually curious, engaging, collaborative people who want early responsibility and are highly motivated to solve complex legal problems,” said Baker.
+The screening interviews are usually conducted by a partner or a member of the firm’s Talent team.
+Given the interviews last around 20 minutes only, “we try to get a sense of the candidate as an individual and legal thinker to see if they’re a fit,” which means “intellectually curious, engaging, collaborative people who want early responsibility and are highly motivated to solve complex legal problems,” said Baker.

 Callbacks

-This stage sees candidates meet with five partners or counsel and two associates, plus a member of the Professional Development & Recruiting department.
+This stage sees candidates meet with five partners or counsel and two associates, plus a member of the Talent team.
 Candidates are asked to speak about a legal issue from their resume, summer internship or law school classes: “We ask questions to determine intellectual ability and enthusiasm for litigation and whether they are prepared to take early responsibility for their matters,” explained Baker.

 Throughout the process, Patterson ensures candidates are given the opportunity to connect with associates: “We find that our associates are often the most valuable resource for prospective candidates, so we make every effort to ensure candidates have the opportunity to speak with associates during the formal interview process,” explained Baker.